MickMarch/Canadian_Homelessness_Analysis/README.md

 Data has been sourced from the Toronto Police Service Data Catalogue. https://data.torontopolice.on.ca/pages/catalogue

-Raw data csv files can be found in the Resources folder with the GitHub repository.
-The exception is the Major Crimes CSV (over 100 M)
+Raw data csv files can be found in the datasets folder within the GitHub repository.
+The exception is the Major Crimes CSV (over 100 M).
+Download the file here : https://data.torontopolice.on.ca/datasets/TorontoPS::major-crime-indicators-open-data/about

 # Project Roles and Activities
-* Focus area
+* Focus areas:
     * Data cleaning - Michal
     * Data base PostgreSQL - Susan
     * Visualization - Nitasha